wilsonsiaw/admin-dashboard/README.md

 The key to laying out the different sections and elements within the sections was learning how to nest grids or create grids within grids.

+## **What I learned**

+In this project, I learned how to use CSS Grid to lay out a webpage or web application.
+I learned how to create a grid container and grid tracks.
+Moreover, I learned different ways to define or set grid track sizes.
+I also learned the difference between implicit and explicit grids.

+In addition to this, I learned how to postion grid items within a grid using grid-column-start, grid-column-end, grid-row-start and grid-row-end.
+I also learned how to acccomplish the same task using grid-template-areas and grid-area.

+Finally, I learned how to create a grid within a grid or nest grids.

 ## **Challenges**

 As mentioned above, the key to completing this project was figuring out how to create grids within grid.
 This was the most challenging aspect of the project.